earthctzn/taskwiz/NOTES.md

   [] A user can signup as an admin or a user
   [] A user can log in with Google or Facebook
   [] A user should be able to view all their assigned tasks and edit their status.
-Will likely need nested routes users/:id/tasks/:id & users/:id/tasks/:id/edit
   [] A user can comment on their tasks
   [] Users can view and comment on eachothers tasks but only edit their own tasks.
   [] An admin can assign tasks to other users.
-  [] An admin can view, create, edit and delete tasks and users
+  [] An admin can view, create, edit and delete tasks [] An admin can delete users

 To do's: